-NAME: PGY LEVEL:
+NAME ::PGY LEVEL:

-PROGR M:
+PROC GRAM:

-M DIRECTOR:
+PROC GRAM DIRECTOR:

-I am considering the following moonlighting activity (please describe location and anticipated
+I am considering the following moonlighting activity (please describe location and ipated activity):

-2. I wish to perform this activity at: -
+2. I wish to perform this activity at:

-3.
+3. The proposed moonlighting schedule is as follows:

-- Backup at site:
+4. Backup at site:

-On-site Phone?Who provides?
+On-si te?
+Phone?Who provides?

-5. wish to The chairman/division chief/medical director in the department/division/hospital/ facility where I moonlight is:
+5. wher The chairman/division chief/medical director in the department/division/hospital/ facility e I wish to moonlight is:

-6. I understand that the total number of hours to be worked in my moonlighting activities (internal and external), together with the hours worked in my educational program, may not exceed the ACGME guidelines for duty hours.
-I understand that my program director must approve the specific number of hours that I may engage in moonlighting activities per week.

-7. I understand that my program director will monitor my performance for the effect of moonlighting activities on my performance in my training program.
+- 6. I understand that the total number of hours to be worked in my moonlighting activities (internal and external), together with the hours worked in my educational program, may not exceed the ACGME guidelines for duty hours.
+I understand that my program director must approve the specific number of hours that I may engage in moonlighting activities per week. - 7.
+I understand that my program director will monitor my performance for the effect of moonlighting activities on my performance in my training program.
 I understand that the program director may withdraw permission for moonlighting activities at any time if he/she determines, at their sole discretion, that the moonlighting activity is having an adverse effect upon my performance in my training program.

-8. I understand that I may not moonlight until my program director signs this Moonlighting Request Form.

-9. I have obtained an unrestricted license to practice medicine in the state in which the moonlighting is to take place.

-10. I have obtained my own DEA number.

-11. I understand that I must receive an appointment letter and a privilege delineation form from the moonlighting hospital/facility before I begin moonlighting activities.

-12. I understand that even though my moonlighting activities at institutions other than Center count toward compliance with the duty hours rules, I AM NOT COVERED BY THE EISENHOWER MEDICAL CENTER'S PROFESSIONAL LIABILITY INSURANCE FOR MOONLIGHTING ACTIVITIES AT THOSE INSTITUTIONS.
-I understand that I am responsible for obtaining my own professional liability insurance for moonlighting activities at institutions other than the Eisenhower Medical Center.
-I will provide a copy of the insurance certificate.

-12. I understand that Eisenhower Medical Center's DEA number may not be used for moonlighting activities at other institutions.
+- 8. I understand that I may not moonlight until my program director signs this Moonlighting Request Form. - 9.
+I have obtained an unrestricted license to practice medicine in the state in which the moonlighting is to take place. - 10.
+I understand that I must receive an appointment letter and a privilege delineation form from the moonlighting hospital/facility before I begin moonlighting activities. - 11.
+I understand that even though my moonlighting activities at institutions other than Eisenhower Medical Center count toward compliance with the duty hours rules, I AM NOT COVERED BY THE EISENHOWER MEDICAL CENTER'S PROFESSIONAL LIABILITY INSURANCE FOR MOONLIGHTING ACTIVITIES AT THOSE INSTITUTIONS. - 12.
+I understand that I am responsible for obtaining my own professional liability insurance for moonlighting activities at institutions other than Eisenhower Medical Center.
+I will provide a copy of the insurance certificate. - 13.
+I understand that Eisenhower Medical Center's DEA number may not be used for moonlighting activities at other institutions.

-Resident/Fellow
+Resident/Fellow Date

-APPROVAL OF REQUEST TO PERFORM MOONLIGHTING ACTIVITIES
+APPROVAL OF REQUEST TO PERFORM MOC ONLIGHTING ACTIVITIES

 This approval covers the above described moonlighting activity for the period from

+to

+Program Director Date

+Designated Institutional Official